weavejester/lein-ring/README.md

   default this takes all directories in the project classpath.

 * `:auto-refresh?` -
-  If true, automatically refresh the browser when source or resource files are modified.
+  If true, automatically refresh the browser when files are modified.
   Defaults to false.
 Ignored (always false) for generated artifacts.

+* `:refresh-paths` -
+  A collection of directory paths that can trigger a refresh.
+  Defaults to monitoring the `src` and `resources` directories.

 * `:nrepl` -
   A map of `:start?` and (optionally) `:port` and `:host` keys.
 If